anoop-tm/counter/README.md

-# Flutter counter using bloc
+# Flutter counter using cubit

 A sample throw away application to learn and demonstrate bloc state manangement